 Chocolate.
 Vanilla.
 Yuzu olive oil.
 Deer milk and cardamom.
 Curry, coriander and confit mushroom.
 All the classic gelato flavours, right?

 Graham Joe never set out to become Wellington’s gelato king.
 While he grew up in “the back of Mum and Dad’s greengrocer business” in the Hutt, he went on to work in IT for over 20 years, although he’s the first to admit that “while I was travelling for business, food was next thing on my mind.”

-So ten years ago he bought the ‘original Gelissimo’, a cafe in Eastbourne that made a couple of flavours of gelato from semi-prepared mix.
-Graham says he “quickly found out that being a customer in a cafe was being far more preferable to actually owning one”, but the gelato side of things intrigued him.
+So ten years ago he bought the ‘original Gelissimo’, a café in Eastbourne that made a couple of flavours of gelato from a semi-prepared mix.
+Graham says he “quickly found out that being a customer in a café was being far more preferable to actually owning one”, but the gelato side of things intrigued him.
 He decided to shutter the rest of the business and focus on making the best gelato he could, which involved figuring out how to make everything from scratch.

 The lightbulb moment came with Rebecca Hardie Boys, of Hardieboys Beverages, suggested that Graham try making a gelato from all her ginger beer that had got a bit too fizzy.
 “So she brought some around and we put it through the machine.
 We realised, oh my god, that’s pretty good.
 My head flipped and I thought: what if we stopped using these semi-prepared ingredients and started sourcing everything locally?”